Bratislava Transport Museum

 Bratislava Transport Museum (Múzeum dopravy Bratislava) is a transport museum in Bratislava, Slovakia.
 It is a branch of the Slovak Technical Museum in Košice, is situated on the site of the first steam-railway station in Bratislava on Šancová Street, near the current main railway station in central Bratislava.
 It opened on June 24, 1999.

 Collections and exhibits

 The two exhibition halls of the museum include just under 100 motorcars, 25 historical motorcycles and numerous technical accessories.

 Vehicles in the collection date from the inter-war period up to the 1970s.
 These include prototypes, military and government vehicles.
+Most of the vehicles in the collection were manufactured in what is now Slovakia.

 On the museum's railway tracks various steam and electrical locomotives are exhibited.